What Is Narcissistic Rage & How to Heal From It

 Common Triggers of Narcissistic Rage

-The event itself is rarely the trigger; it's usually how the narcissist sees the event.
-Some common triggers are:
+The event itself is rarely the trigger; it’s usually how the narcissist interprets it.
+Some of the most frequent narcissistic rage triggers include moments of perceived criticism, rejection, or loss of control.

 Signs and Examples of Narcissistic Rage